Nigeria

 Improving Surgical Care for Women

-MOMENTUM Safe Surgery in Family Planning and Obstetrics partners with state and local governments, organizations, and health workers in Bauchi, Kebbi, Sokoto, and Ebonyi states and the Federal Capital Territory to strengthen the public health sector’s ability to provide high-quality surgical services for pregnant women, such as cesarean sections.
+MOMENTUM Safe Surgery in Family Planning and Obstetrics partners with state and local governments, organizations, and health workers in Bauchi, Ebonyi, Kebbi, and Sokoto states and the Federal Capital Territory to strengthen the public health sector’s ability to provide high-quality surgical services for pregnant women, such as cesarean sections.
 Our collaboration focuses on:

 • Improving referral systems so that pregnant women can more readily access lifesaving care.